gabrielecanepa/raw/README.md

 ### Image optimization

-Assets are automatically optimized using [this workflow](https://github.com/gabrielecanepa/raw/actions/workflows/optimize-images.yml).
-The action also creates compressed WebP version of new images.
+Assets are automatically optimized using the action [gabrielecanepa/optimize-images](https://github.com/gabrielecanepa/optimize-images).
+The workflow additionally creates compressed WebP version of new images.

 ### Releases